Leszek0511/C-GWBasic-Mainframe/README.md

 I have decided to publish this page because I always shared my knowledge selflessly. <br><br>

+It should be noted that GW-Basic may come to alive since at the same time I published this page, Microsoft published the full assembly code for [BASIC-M6502](https://github.com/microsoft/BASIC-M6502) on GitHub.
+It is an open question whether it will be a base for the creation of a versatile programming language for the modern home computers (personal computers, PCs). <br><br>

 You will find links to about 30 books on programming in the 'C' language here.
 These links are included in the README file at the bottom of this page: <br>

 [Programming in C and the language's headers](https://github.com/Artur1811/poradnik-c/)